 Let’s be honest.
 If you are reading this article, you are probably considering to make something up, to come up with an answer that isn’t based on reality (or at least not entirely).
 Nothing wrong with that in my book…

 If you make something up, however, try to give it a date, some time frame, and use some numbers and facts while narrating your story.
 This way it will sound much more credible to the interviewers.
-It will also be easier for them to envision what exactly you did, and how your subordinate, (or your partner, child, superior, etc) reacted to your persuasion, and how you both eventually benefited from it.
+It will also be easier for them to envision what exactly you did, and how your subordinate, (or your partner, child, superior, etc) reacted to your arguments, and how you both eventually benefited from it.

 Other tough questions await you in your job interview

 Interviewing for a managerial job is always tough.
 Recruiters and interviewers will typically use various behavioral (and situational) questions, to assess your skills and also a way in which you’d act in various situation that may happen in the workplace.

 Do not forget to check our Interview Success Package 2.0 for multiple great answers to all behavioral interview questions, including answers for people with no previous working experience.
 Because the question about persuasion certainly won’t be the only tough question you will face…

 - Have you ever worked on a project that was a failure?